-11. LOCAL GOVERNMENT ACT 2002 CODE OF CONDUCT
+3. LOCAL GOVERNMENT ACT 2002: CODE OF CONDUCT

-Author Peter Mitchell, DDI 941-8549 -- --
+Officer responsible General Manager Regulation & Democracy Services Author Peter Mitchell, DDI 941-8549 --- --

-1. PURPOSE
+PURPOSE

-The purpose of this report is to set out the background to the recently adopted Code of Conduct by Council and to advise the Community Boards that the Council has recommended that the Community Boards adopt a code of conduct adapted for Community Boards.
+The purpose of this report is to set out the background to the Code of Conduct recently adopted by the Council and to advise the Community Boards that the Council has recommended that the Community Boards adopt a code of conduct adapted for Community Boards.

-2. BACKGROUND
+BACKGROUND